McCarthyism & Red Scare Introduction

 The culture of fear created a society of conformity, a politics of repudiation.
 The results weren't always pretty.
 Senator Joseph McCarthy, the most prominent Communist-hunter of the period, was a reckless alcoholic demagogue.
 Unknown numbers of innocents had their lives ruined by a loyalty-security apparatus that knew few checks or balances.

-But the culture of fear also worked.
+But the culture of fear was also effective.
 The Communist Party USA disintegrated.
 Soviet spies were brought to justice.
 Leftists were even purged from Hollywood.

 Was it worth it?